 This week, we’re returning to Rick Warren’s evangelical Christian bestseller The Purpose-Driven Life.
 In this post, we will specifically be looking at what harmful and even dangerous teachings are lurking in Part Two of the book: “You Were Planned for God’s Pleasure”.

 According to Warren, pleasing God is the first of five purposes that, well, drive your life.
-If you thought that my title and image for this post were uncomfortably suggestive, that’s because this section of the book is, too.
+If you thought that my title for this post was uncomfortably suggestive, that’s because this section of the book is, too.
 I can read about Homo erectus all day with a straight face, but reading about how Rick Warren loves to be intimate with God was too much for me.
 I gave him the benefit of the doubt, but it became clear when reading that Warren, perhaps subconsciously, uses a bit too much suggestive language when talking about his relationship with his “master”.

 8. Planned for God’s Pleasure